lildude/phpZenfolio/docs/usage.md

 - An array of options - Optional.

-    The options you pass here become the default options applied to all requests by default, unless explicitly overwritten elsewhere and can be made up of any combination of the following options:
+    The options you pass here become the default options applied to all requests by default, unless explicitly overwritten elsewhere, and can be made up of any combination of the following options:

-    - `api_version` - The API version you wish to use.
+    - `api_version` - (string) The API version you wish to use.
 This defaults to `1.8` as this is the only version of the API this version of phpZenfolio is compatible with.
 This is really only for "future proofing".

+    - `proxy` - (string) Configure all phpZenfolio requests to pass through a proxy.
+See the "Access Zenfolio via a Proxy" section for more details.

+    - `debug` - (boolean) Enables Guzzle's debug output.
+This is only really useful during development.

-Additionally, you can pass any [Guzzle request option](http://docs.guzzlephp.org/en/latest/request-options.html) though `debug` and `proxy` are probably the only options you may need to set.
+Additionally, you can pass any [Guzzle request option](http://docs.guzzlephp.org/en/latest/request-options.html) though `debug` and `proxy` are probably the only options you may want to set.

 ## Interacting with the Zenfolio API